openedx/docs.openedx.org/source/educators/references/glossary.rst

   A problem that requires learners to enter a mathematical expression as text, such as e=m*c^2.

-  For more information, see `Adding Math Expression Problem`_.
+  For more information, see :ref:`Adding Math Expression Problem`.

 .. _MathJax: